 The Biden Administration’s plan is for the federal government to take a more significant role in vaccine distribution.
 Strategies include increased guidance and more involvement.

 More money is needed to ensure everyone can be vaccinated.
 COVID-19 vaccine research shows only $200 million has been distributed, which is only a fraction of the $6-$8 billion necessary.

 What makes vaccine distribution successful?

 The key to a successful vaccine strategy is keeping up with every dose.
 According to Army General Gustave F. Perna, four tenets are crucial.
 These are:

 Perna explained the COVID-19 vaccine is paid for and will be automatically sent to areas that need it.
 “We are going to allocate vaccine doses equitably to all of America simultaneously.”

 Want more inspiring stories of innovation?
-Join our newsletter and download our Crowdsourcing and Healthcare white paper for additional information about what IdeaScale can do for your business.
+Request a demo today, and download our Crowdsourcing and Healthcare white paper for additional information about what IdeaScale can do for your business.